HydroModPy/HydroModPy/docs/readthedocs/source/scientific/calibration/calibration-methods.rst

 What HydroModPy Does
 ^^^^^^^^^^^^^^^^^^^^

-``gp_mapping`` is HydroModPy's approximate surrogate-based method.
-In practice, it follows this sequence:
+``gp_mapping`` is HydroModPy's surrogate-guided optimizer.
+In practice, the current adapter follows this sequence:

 1. draw an initial Latin-hypercube design;
 2. evaluate the true objective on that design;
 3. fit a surrogate to the negative objective;
-4. score candidate pools with an upper-confidence-bound style criterion;
+4. score candidates with expected improvement, or with a lower-confidence bound when ``kappa`` is configured;
 5. evaluate the most promising candidates with the true model;
-6. build a posterior-like sample cloud by importance resampling on the surrogate.
+6. return the best truly evaluated point.

 The returned best parameters always come from true model evaluations, not from the surrogate alone.